Hunterszone/JDBC-Example/README.md

 # JDBC_Example
-CRUD operations on a custom MySql table
+CRUD operations on a custom MySql table, using JDBC